johanley/precision-timekeeping/README.md

 - <a href='https://www.iausofa.org/'>SOFA</a> implements Julian dates with a pair of `double`s.
 That library can represent a moment in time to an accuracy of <a href='https://aa.usno.navy.mil/downloads/novas/USNOAA-TN2011-02.pdf'>~20 microseconds</a>.

+### Included Timescales
+- TAI is the core timescale.
+Other timescales are defined with respect to TAI.
+- TT has a fixed offset from TAI
+- TDB, whose offset from TAI is modeled as a simple periodic function
+- GPS is modeled with a fixed offset from TAI
+- UT1, whose offset from TAI comes from data files from IERS, which you need to update manually
+- UTC, modeled as a fixed offset from TAI, with a back-door to override the value

+### Conversions Between Timescales At Sub-Millisecond Level
+Time can be represented to arbitrary precision in this library.
+But *conversions between* timescales is another story:
+- some conversions are defined *by convention*, and can be taken to be "infinitely precise", so to speak
+- for the remaining conversions, the precision of the conversion varies

+In this library, the goals are:
+- to **ensure timescale conversions are always accurate to sub-millisecond level**, as a kind of minimal baseline
+- to execute timescale conversions in a **single method call**

+The design of <a href='https://www.iausofa.org/'>SOFA</a> is different in this regard.
+In SOFA, specific conversions between timescales are implemented, each at the best possible precision.
+This is a good design for SOFA.
+But in SOFA, to go from one timescale to another, you need to think about the specific chain of conversions that gets you from A to B.

+### UT1 Supported After 1980
+The difference UT1-TAI in seconds is taken from the <a href='https://hpiers.obspm.fr/eop-pc/index.php?index=C04&lang=en'>IERS EOP C04 series data set</a>.
+The sigma for the UT1-TAI value is generally below 1.0 milliseconds after 1980-01-01.

 ### UTC Is Minimally Supported
 UTC is the only timescale that uses leap seconds. **Leap seconds are problematic.**